Last Updated: August 22, 2021

 One final note that cannot go unmentioned when it comes to any of Europe’s Golden Visas is that most of these programs do not waive their taxation requirements for Golden Visa residents.

 Many people erroneously believe that if they get a Golden Visa, they won’t have to pay tax.

-Portugal is the one exception… as long as you are structured properly.
-Holistic planning in these cases is essential because messing up can cost you a fortune.
+Portugal is the one exception, as long as you are structured properly.
+Holistic planning in these cases is essential because making a mistake can cost you a fortune.
 But if you are prepared to make an effort and do a significant amount of planning, you can drastically reduce your tax burden by becoming a non-habitual tax resident of Portugal.

 To qualify, you must either be a Portuguese citizen or a resident, both of which are made possible through the Golden Visa program.

 As a non-habitual tax resident, you can legally eliminate your taxes on most foreign-sourced income, even when you spend more than 183 days a year in Portugal.